 For over half a century, we have been producing propulsion systems for a diverse range of international satellites and spacecraft.
-We specialise in monopropellant, bipropellant and electric ion propulsion and supply from component parts and subsystem modules, through to complete propulsion systems and beyond - with a complete range of propulsion support services from delivery through to launch and early orbit phase support.
+We specialise in monopropellant, bipropellant and electric ion propulsion and supply from component parts and subsystem modules, through to complete propulsion systems and beyond - with a complete range of propulsion support services from delivery, integration & test, and propellant loading, through to launch campaign support, post launch and in-orbit operations.

 Typical applications of our propulsion system include: